 Often considered the most traditional role in a company, the CFO function now faces changing requirements and expectations from external and internal stakeholders created by digitalization: there are new opportunities, different ways of working, and unique business challenges.
 Today’s CFO function must be able to drive digital transformation and actively contribute to the change of an organization.
 Digital readiness helps companies ensure business continuity in challenging business and market situations.

 To understand where European companies stand in the digital transformation of the CFO function, BearingPoint conducted a CFO 4.0 survey directed at CFOs and finance managers around Europe.
+Finland was one of the six countries where the survey was conducted, alongside Austria, France, Germany, Ireland, and Switzerland.
 The study sheds light on the technology CFO functions are using and the actions they are taking and plan to take to get the most out of digitalization.

 To illustrate the digital maturity level of the CFO function in a company, the study considers digitalization as an accelerator of change that impacts business in three waves.